KelvinTegelaar/CIPP/setup/resources/professional-onboarding-services.md

 👉 [**Sign Up for CIPP Onboarding**](https://go.cyberdrain.com/onboarding)

 If you have questions or need additional assistance before your session, reach out to our team—we’re here to help!

-***

-This version enhances clarity, ensures actionable preparation, and adds a professional flow that emphasizes **expectations** and **next steps**.
-Let me know if any additional refinements are needed! 🚀